behu-kea/dat20-classes/week-8/forms-post-redirect.md

-Focus on creating the post, sending the post and doin the redirects.
+Focus on creating the post, sending the post and doing the redirects.
+Thursday we will focus on creating the html templates and rendering the different pages.